shoe54/knapsack01/README.md

 Several examples on using this library are provided, listed in order of increasing complexity:

 * An example of allocating advertising budget (`Pool`) to online ad spending (`Item`s).
 The value of the online ad spend in the expected number of ad impressions.
 The cost is the price of the ad spend. main() is in `nz.co.lingo.algos.knapsack01.examples.advertising.App`
-* A traditional knapsack example where `Item` value is the dollar price and cost is the weight. main() is in `TODO`
+* A traditional 0/1 knapsack example where `Item` value is the dollar price and cost is the weight. main() is in `nz.co.lingo.algos.knapsack01.examples.knapsack.App`
 * A more complex example.
 This example is a solution to the problem described at http://geeks.redmart.com/2015/10/26/1000000th-customer-prize-another-programming-challenge/ . main() is at `nz.co.lingo.algos.knapsack01.examples.shopping.App`

 An `Item`'s value can be a more complex object instead of just a Number.
 This is represented by the `ComplexItemValue` interface.
 This allows the delegation of value comparisons to your own implementations.
-For simple `Item`s with Integer values a `DefaultItem` class is provided for convenience.
+For simple `Item`s with Integer values the `DefaultItem` and `DefaultPool` classes are provided for convenience.
+Other items with numeric values can be subclassed from `AbstractNumberItem`.

 ## Pre-requisites